sleipnir029/sleipnir029.github.io/_posts/2021-04-21-Digit-recognizer-using-MNIST-dataset.md

 ```

 ## Train test split
-We had two csv files namely train.csv and test.csv.
+We had two csv files: train.csv and test.csv.
 But we need a validation dataset to evaluate the model predictions and learn from mistakes.
-It helps to tune its parameters depending on the frequent evaluation results on the validation set.
-So we split the training data set into two portions, 70% train data and 30% validation data hence the *text_size=0.3* and the *[random_state=42](https://www.youtube.com/watch?v=aboZctrHfK8)* to ensure that the splits that we’ve generated are reproducible.
+It helps us to tune the model's parameters depending on the frequent evaluation results on the validation set.
+So we split the training data set into two portions, 70% train data and 30% validation data hence the *test_size=0.3* and the *[random_state=42](https://www.youtube.com/watch?v=aboZctrHfK8)* to ensure that the splits that we’ve generated are reproducible.
 Scikit-learn uses random permutations to generate the splits.
 The random state that we’ve provided is used as a seed to the random number generator.

 ```sh
 from sklearn.model_selection import train_test_split